ieviev/cav25-resharp-smt/README.md

 evaluation scripts:
 - `run_benchmarks_small.sh` runs a small subset of the benchmarks without extra repetitions for accuracy (should take around 10 minutes)
 - `run_benchmarks_long.sh` runs all the benchmarks with extra repetitions (warning: this can take more than 24 hours waiting for timeouts)

+## Scripts to run for the evaluation:

+First, we recommend running `run_benchmarks_small.sh` for a small evaluation, this runs a small subset of difficult problems for all solvers and should take around 10 minutes to complete.

+Running `create-figures.sh` after this produces a plot in `./figs/plot.png`, where a large amount results are cut at 0.01s.
+This plot shows that `resharp-solver` has a large number of benchmarks that finished below this resolution of 0.01s.

+Next we recommend running `./run_bench.sh -t resharp-solver singlefile`, which runs all ~20 000 benchmarks separated into 4 large files.
+This should finish in around 3 seconds for `resharp-solver`.
+This shows that the benchmarks individually take very little time, where the python wrapper often takes more time than the test itself.
+Other solvers will not be able to finish this set of benchmarks before the timeout threshold.

+Next, clear the contents of the `./results` directory, (in case the directory permissions are wrong on linux, you can run `sudo chown -R $USER results/` to reclaim the directory from docker).

+Then we recommend running a small set of benchmarks with accurate results below the resolution of 0.01 in `./run_benchmarks_with_repetitions_small.sh`, after which running `create-figures.sh` should show `resharp-solver` consistently outperforming the rest of the solvers.
+This script should take a couple hours on a single core, but this time can be reduced by setting the `NUM_JOBS` variable inside the `./run_benchmarks_with_repetitions_small.sh` script to run several benchmarks in parallel.

+For the full set of benchmarks we recommend starting with solvers that do not have many timeouts, e.g., `./run_bench.sh -t resharp-solver` , `./run_bench.sh -t z3-noodler`.
+Both of these solvers should finish under 15 minutes.
+For solvers with more timeouts this will take vastly longer, as each individual timeout will take 6s (with ~20 000 benchmarks this means up to 32 hours of timeouts).
+Running `create-figures.sh` after these benchmarks produces the results of Table 1 for timeouts in `./figs/timeouts.txt`.

+The rest of the scripts are optional as they take much longer to evaluate.

+To produce more accurate results below the resolution of 0.01s for the full set of benchmarks, you can run e.g., `./run_bench_with_repetitions.sh -t resharp-solver`.
+This takes around 2s per benchmark, which takes over 10 hours for `resharp-solver` on a single core.

+Running all benchmarks with repetitions for all solvers `run_benchmarks_long.sh` may take **up to a week** to complete, running `create-figures.sh` after this command will produce results shown in Figure 1.

+## Generating the plot and table

+After the benchmarks have finished, the results data is stored in the `./results` directory.
+The script `create-figures.sh` can be used to generate both the cactus plot as `./figs/plot.png` and the timeouts table as `./figs/timeouts.txt` in LaTeX format from the contents of the `./results` directory.

 ## Reusability